Scope of application

 1. The ADR procedure ends in each of the following cases:

 ● c.
-If, during the Mediation procedure, the Parties who have actually joined it, individually and/or jointly declare that they wish to close the Mediation with a report of Failure to Reach an Agreement, or demonstrate with their conduct, held within the Mediation, that they no longer have any interest in continuing the ADR procedure;
+If, during the Mediation procedure, the Parties who have actually joined it, individually and/or jointly declare that they wish to close the Mediation with a report of Failure to Reach an Agreement, or demonstrate through their conduct, held within the Mediation, that they no longer have any interest in continuing the ADR procedure;

 ● d. when the deadline referred to in art.
 5 paragraph 8 of this Regulation, possibly extended, has elapsed in vain;